PhillypHenning/Witchlight/Sessions/Arc-3/herrigon-side-mission.md

     Roll a d6 and split to determine who goes missing
     - One of the children goes missing in the night (they are out for a pee), the guards will need to find them in the dark, Perception DC 14

 4. (Hard encounter) On the parameter of The Burrows two minotaur brothers bump into the group.
-The duo were sent by <WITCH 2> to meet with Bavlorna but being vicious and quick to anger, the duo take the opportunity to get into a fight with the party.
+The duo were sent by Skabatha to meet with Bavlorna but being vicious and quick to anger, the duo take the opportunity to get into a fight with the party.